NeuralEnsemble/python-neo/doc/source/rawio.rst

 There are 3 ways to select a subset of channels: by index (0 based), by id or by name.
-By index is unambiguous 0 to n-1 (included), whereas for some IOs channel_names (and sometimes channel_ids) have no guarantees to be unique.
+By index is unambiguous 0 to n-1 (inclusive), whereas for some IOs channel_names (and sometimes channel_ids) have no guarantees to be unique.
 In such cases, using names or ids may raise an error.